Norms

 More norm options

-To provide more flexibility to your analysis, you have the ability to select the date on which the norm will be calculated for the majority of our products.
-The dates available from which to calculate your norm values will include:
+To provide more flexibility to your analysis, you can select the date the norm will be calculated for the majority of our products.
+Your options are:

 • The 1st of the current month